Neurumaru/ai-desktop-app-mcp/README.md

 # Claude ChatGPT MCP Tool

+> ⚠️ **Warning**: This tool currently only works with the Korean version of ChatGPT desktop app.
+The button names and UI elements are hardcoded in Korean.

 This is a Model Context Protocol (MCP) tool that allows Claude to interact with the ChatGPT desktop app on macOS.

 ## Features